|Introduction||Purpose of Traffic Signs||Sources of Official Information|

 The MUTCD is a national standard, intended to ensure that signing is consistent throughout the US.
 Each state has adopted either the Federal MUTCD "as is", the Federal MUTCD modified with a state supplement, or a state-specific traffic control device manual which governs traffic control devices for that particular state.
 Please contact your state Department of Transportation or local highway, public works, or traffic engineering department to find out which laws and regulations apply to signing and traffic control devices in your state or municipality.

 The MUTCD is developed and modified by FHWA through the Federal Register rulemaking process.
 As a part of this process, the National Committee on Uniform Traffic Control Devices (NCUTCD), a private non-profit organization, submits suggestions and recommendations to FHWA for consideration for inclusion in the MUTCD.
 The NCUTCD and its technical committees are comprised of experts who are involved in the daily operation of highways or streets.
-The author of this webpage is a voting member of NCUTCD.
+The author of this webpage has served as a voting member of NCUTCD.